-We recommend you stay a little bit longer in this area to visit Pergola with the popular Multimedia Fountain and the Japanese Garden.
+We recommend you stay a little bit longer in this area to visit Pergola with the popular Multimedia Fountain (check out the video here) and the Japanese Garden.

 If you are interested in the very diverse architecture of Wroclaw or just want to get an overview, then we recommend you also our post about the 25 most impressive buildings in Wroclaw here!
 If there is a rainy day and you are looking to visit a museum in Wroclaw, this way for our post about the 15 best museums in Wroclaw!